-Budgeting: A budget, or spending plan, is your first step in managing your money.
+1. Budgeting: A budget, or spending plan, is your first step in managing your money.
 Before you can create your budget and effectively direct your income, you need to know where your money is going.
-The following are some helpful budgeting websites to get you started:
+The following are some helpful free budgeting websites to get you started:

-- iGrad.com: An interactive, online community that provides videos, articles, iTV, and other information on financial literacy, responsible borrowing, career planning and more.
+iGrad.com: An interactive, online community that provides videos, articles, iTV, and other information on financial literacy, responsible borrowing, career planning and more.

-Borrowing: While loans may be a part of financing your education, consider two things before you borrow: 1) how much you need to cover your educational costs, and 2) how much your monthly payments will be after you leave school.
+2. Borrowing: While loans may be a part of financing your education, consider two things before you borrow: 1) how much you need to cover your educational costs, and 2) how much your monthly payments will be after you leave school.
 Determine what you actually need to borrow before you sign for that loan.
-You can estimate what your loan payments might be by using one of these loan calculators.
+The following resources can help you determine how to keep your debt load down and estimate future payments.

 Remember, any loan listed on your award letter is only an indicator of what you are eligible to borrow and not what you are required to borrow.
 It indicates the maximum allowable that you can borrow; you can always borrow less.
 Some helpful hints to borrowing: